10 Teaching strategies: How to improve students’ reading skills

 2. Revisit and refresh decoding skills

 When it comes to emergent and beginner readers, educators must focus on the intricate construct of fluency, phonemic awareness, vocabulary, phonics, and comprehension.
-Helping students be able to decode is a fundamental problem-solving skill when it comes to encountering unfamiliar words in the text.
+Helping students be able to decode words is a fundamental problem-solving skill when it comes to encountering unfamiliar words in the text.
 English, in particular, is a complex language with many rules it then breaks.
 Equipping your students with decoding skills and giving them many instances of practice throughout the years is foundational to their academic success and developing literacy skills.

 Discover many related Nearpod lessons from Lalilo, such as word families, vowel sounds and patterns, and contractions.
 Students practice orally and in writing using Lalilo’s playful interactives and Nearpod activities.